Bioconductor/2024-09-03-BiocProject-EuroBioc/index.md

 <h2 id="registration">Registration</h2>

-<b>This is an in-person workshop only.
+<b>This is a 1-day in-person workshop only.
 Virtual attendance is not possible.</b>

 <ul>